 The trial found that 20mg of CBD twice a day resulted in a decrease in seizure frequency, with the average amount of monthly seizures per person reducing from 12.4 to 5.9.
 Impressively, 5% of the patients who took actually saw their seizures stop completely during treatment.

 Another trial involving patients with Lennox-Gastaut syndrome found that CBD treatment resulted in a significant reduction in seizure frequency, with patients seeing a 44% reduction in seizures overall.

 The research shows that CBD treatment has the potential to significantly reduce seizure frequency in patients with a range of epilepsy conditions.
 However, CBD research is still in its infancy, and the exact way CBD affects the brain and seizures isn’t fully understood.

-It is though that CBD may act on TRP channels or specific G-coupled protein receptors to reduce the overactive neuron transmission that can result in epilepsy.
+It is thought that CBD may act on TRP channels or specific G-coupled protein receptors to reduce the overactive neuron transmission that can result in epilepsy.
 CBD may also act on certain compounds to help reduce inflammation and improve seizures.

 FDA approval of Epidiolex (CBD Oral Solution) and its implications

 Epidiolex, a CBD medication, was approved for use as a seizure treatment in 2018 by the U.S. Food and Drug Administration (FDA).
 Epidiolex can be used by epilepsy patients two years or older who suffer from either Dravet syndrome or Lennox-Gastaut syndrome.

 The legalisation of Epidiolex as a seizure medication will and has had significant implications for Dravet syndrome and Lennox-Gastaut syndrome patients.
 Studies involving Epidiolex specifically have found that it can reduce both seizure frequency and severity.
 A recent review of Epidiolex studies found that the medication reduced seizure frequency from between 30 to 63%.